Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Setting Dimensions

-You can set the width and height attributes to set the space that the element will take.
+You can set the width and height attributes to reserve space for the element.
 This allows the browser to account for the image size before it loads, preventing layout shifts:

 <img src="dog.png" alt="A picture of a dog" width="300" height="200" />